ThatAltGirlAlesandria/GeekToGeek/README.md

 * 5:35 pm: Threw hands long enough that the buttons are centered.
 * 6: 10pm: WIP UI quiz.html
 * 6: 40pm: minor bug fixes.
+* 7: 15pm: Trying to make two columns in the profiles section.